 It’s the south.
 It’s hot and humid 85% of the time.
 You will get thirsty.
 Bring something to drink.

-Between outfit changes and working with animals who have minds of their own, shoots can run long.
+Between outfit changes and working with animals, portrait sessions can run long.

 Ride the Sky Clients: I almost always have a cooler of water with me just in case you forget to bring something.

 Any equestrian knows the joy of the “equestrian tan”.
 When choosing your outfits, remember to check how tan lines look.

 If you are planning on using a self-tanner, make sure to test it out well in advance of your equestrian senior portraits.
 Know how to apply it for best results.